sctyner/sctyner.github.io/_posts/2019-02-18-redoing-graphs.md

 dsm_id <- dsm_info %>% pull(id) # get the ID for this weather station
 ```

-After a few failed attempts, and reading the [`noaar` documentation](https://cran.r-project.org/web/packages/rnoaa/rnoaa.pdf), I decided that the best data source would be the Global Historical Climatology Network daily weather data.
+After a few failed attempts, and reading the [`rnoaa` documentation](https://cran.r-project.org/web/packages/rnoaa/rnoaa.pdf), I decided that the best data source would be the Global Historical Climatology Network daily weather data.
 These data are documented [here](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt).
 The `ghcnd()` function gets all weather data for a particular station.

 ```r